 First, inspect the skimmers for any visible debris causing the blockage.
 Common culprits include leaves, twigs, and other organic materials.
 If you find any obstructions, carefully remove them to ensure your skimmer can function correctly.

 Next, examine your pool’s filters.
 A dirty or clogged cartridge filter can also lead to insufficient skimmer suction.
-If you find that your filter is in need of cleaning or replacement, take the necessary steps to address the issue.
+If your filter needs cleaning or replacement, take the necessary steps to address the issue.
 This may involve rinsing out the filter or purchasing a new one.

 Lastly, check the impeller, which is located inside the pool pump.
-The impeller can become blocked by debris, reducing the suction power in your pool skimmer.
+Debris can block the impeller, reducing the suction power in your pool skimmer.
 If the impeller appears blocked, you must carefully remove the debris to restore proper function.

 These posts may be useful: